 \section{Conclusion}

-This paper focuses on the task of data removal, emphasizing the alignment in data removal.
-It introduces a Twin Machine Unlearning approach, where a twin unlearning problem is constructed and leveraged to solve the original problem.
+This paper aims at the task of data forgetting, emphasizing the alignment in data forgetting.
+We introduce a Twin Machine Unlearning approach, where a twin unlearning problem is constructed and leveraged to solve the original problem.
 Furthermore, three discriminative features are devised by employing adversarial attack and curriculum learning strategies.
-Extensive empirical experiments show that our approach significantly improve the alignment in data removal.
+Additionally, to withstand the assessment of data forgetting from Membership Inference Attack, we propose a noise-perturbed fine-tuning scheme to enhance model's resilience to MIA.
+Extensive empirical experiments show that our approach significantly improve the alignment in data forgetting.